crowdcode-de/KissMDA/README.md

 We are still in the beginning of the project, so if you want to influence our direction, you are welcome to do so!

+For more information please check out our Wiki pages: https://github.com/crowdcode-de/KissMDA/wiki

 KissMDA team: Lofi, Ingo, Markus